zhongyuanzhao/zhongyuanzhao.github.io/_posts/2026-09-24-research-is-not-a-course-project.md

 Discuss these questions with your advisor and investigate them yourself.
 A recommendation can be well informed and still depend on assumptions neither of you has tested.

 I once described an optimization method to a friend who was an experienced researcher.
 I was convinced it would work, and he was initially excited too.
 A day later, he returned with a Jupyter notebook showing that it did not.
-His willingness to question the idea—and test it quickly—saved us from spending much more time pursuing it.
+The test required only sophomore-level skills.
+The scientific judgment lay in recognizing which assumption to challenge and how a simple experiment could settle it, saving us weeks of pursuing a dead end.

 That is a productive research habit: take promising ideas seriously while looking for reasons they might fail.
 As you gain experience, your contribution should increasingly include testing the reasoning behind a plan, interpreting what you find, and proposing what to do next.